gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

 13 Summary

-The Lattice-Field Medium unifies relativity, gravitation, quantization, and cosmology through a single discrete rule.
-Energy, inertia, and curvature emerge as properties of one deterministic field.
+The Lattice-Field Medium unifies relativity, gravitation, quantization, electromagnetic theory, and cosmology through a single discrete rule.
+Energy, inertia, curvature, and electromagnetic field interactions emerge as properties of one deterministic field.
+Complete Maxwell equation validation demonstrates that all classical electromagnetism arises naturally from χ-field variations.
 Continued validation will determine whether this structure can serve as a fundamental framework for physical law.